thespacedoctor/soxspipe/docs/source/utils/_index.md

 # Utilities

-The soxspipe utilities can be viewed as the tool-kit with which the [soxspipe recipes](../recipes/index.md) are built.
-Many of these utilities are used across multiple recipes and they can either be stand-alone objects or methods of the recipe itself.
+The soxspipe utilities can be viewed as the toolkit with which the [soxspipe recipes](../recipes/index.md) are built.
+Many of these utilities are used across multiple recipes, and they can either be stand-alone objects or methods of the recipe itself.

 :::{toctree}